 Green Manuscripts (MS40) - Listing

-Small collection of offprints and lectures by Professor Edward Rodney Richey Green (1920-1981).
+Small collection of articles and talks written by Professor Edward Rodney Richey Green (1920-1981).
 Green was a historian and also held the post of Director of the Institute of Irish Studies from 1970-1981.
+Also included are papers delivered at a series of public lectures (Ulstermen in American Business) organised by the Ulster-Scot Historical Foundation.

 J.N.
 Hart Collection (MS47) - Listing A small collection of Forrest Reid related material donated to Special Collections in July 2001.
 John N. Hart (1881[?]-1963) was a lifelong friend of novelist Forrest Reid (1875-1947) (see correspondence MS44/1/55).
 The bulk of material in this collection dates from after Reid's death in 1947 and relates to the Forrest Reid Memorial exhibition in 1953 and Russell Burlingham's Forrest Reid: a portrait and study (London: Faber and Faber, 1953)